-This simple recipe for delicious vegetable lasagna comes from The Complete America’s Test Kitchen TV Show Cookbook, from the hit TV show.
+This recipe for delicious vegetable lasagna comes from The Complete America’s Test Kitchen TV Show Cookbook, from the hit TV show.
 The cookbook offers more than 1,100 recipes, tips and techniques!
-This recipe is simple, and your family will love it!
+Your family will love this recipe!

 - 1 (28 oz) can crushed tomatoes

 - 2 Tbsp extra-virgin olive oil

 - 1/4 tsp red pepper flakes